Feng-xiaoming/Architectual-affordances-door-height/README.md

 Hopefully, this codes sharing can be supportive for the related academic community.
 Regarding the original preprocessing codes, you can search it by this link: https://github.com/BeMoBIL/bemobil-pipeline.
 In order to use it, I recommend you read all original codes and README files first.

-Last but not the least, in the current project we used subjects with standard/common body height (<1.75m), the subject number is: 2-5, 9-14, 16-20, 22, 23, 25, 26.
+Last but not the least, in the current project we used subjects with standard/common body height (<1.75m), the subject numbers are: 2-5, 9-14, 16-20, 22, 23, 25, and 26.